 In the beginning things had been different between us, more passionate, more reckless.
 Sex on tables and in bathrooms and on office desks.
 But that’s the way things always are in the beginning, and in youth.
 I tell myself it’s just the passage of time, the march into early middle age that slowly turns fucking into lovemaking.

-“Tissues?” she says, eyes indicating the left side of the bed.
+“Tissues?”
+Her eyes indicate the left side of the bed.

-I lean through my haze and grab at the box, needing two swipes before catching a tissue and then studiously wipe her clean.
-We both get out of bed, her into pajamas and me into jeans and a button down shirt.
+I lean through my haze and grab at the box, needing two swipes before catching a tissue and then studiously wiping her clean.
+We both get out of bed, her into pajamas and me into jeans and a button-down shirt.

 “How many meetings?”
 Disconnection and a vague frustration arise like mild indigestion.

 “Five,” she says.
-“First meeting is at 8, then 4 more.
-I have to get some sleep!”
+“First meeting is at eight.
+Then four more.
+I have to get some sleep.”

 “Well,” I say automatically, “I hope you sleep well.”